Caid-Stronger/Analyzing-Neural-Time-Series-Data--EEG-MEG/README.md

 # EEG/MEG Analysis with FieldTrip
-Reproducing tutorials from *Analyzing Neural Time Series Data: Theory and Practice*
+Reproducing tutorials from ***Analyzing Neural Time Series Data: Theory and Practice***

-This repository contains MATLAB scripts and configuration files for reproducing EEG and MEG analyses using the FieldTrip toolbox.
-It is organized around key topics introduced in the book *Analyzing Neural Time Series Data* and integrates FieldTrip's official tutorial structure.
+This repository contains MATLAB scripts and configuration files for EEG and MEG analyses using the ***FieldTrip toolbox***.

 ---